Scheduled MonumentsEnglandKensington Palace

 What is Kensington Palace?

-Kensington Palace is a royal residence in Kensington Gardens, London, originally constructed as a private house in 1605 and subsequently enlarged and modified following its acquisition by King William III and Queen Mary II in 1689.
+Kensington Palace is a royal residence located in Kensington Gardens, London, originally constructed as a substantial brick mansion in the late seventeenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002038.

 Who is responsible for protecting Kensington Palace?